Getting Started with SoTL

 by Colleen M. Kuusinen, Assistant Director for SoTL

-If you don't have an idea for a study yet, here are two questions you might ask yourself to begin the brainstorming process:
+Here are two questions you might ask yourself to begin the brainstorming process:

 - In your teaching, describe a strategy, activity or learning sequence you feel strongly “works” or “doesn’t work.”
 What reason(s) do you have for reaching this conclusion?
 What evidence would you need to prove to your department chair once and for all that this strategy does or does not work so that it can be widely adopted or abandoned?